 “We’ll talk over a beer inside.”

-Over airport beer, I learned that Jesse had made this decision on Monday for a number of reasons.
+Over airport beer, I learned that Jesse had made this decision on Monday for a number of reasons, one being that someone had fired an RPG at the satellites down the street from us a few days earlier.

 “I cleaned out my flat, cleaned out my bank account, and called my cleaning lady and her family this morning and told them, ‘I’m gone for good.’”